Bell's theorem: Kochen–Specker theorem (1967)

-In quantum theory, orthonormal bases for a Hilbert space represent measurements than can be performed upon a system having that Hilbert space.
+In quantum theory, orthonormal bases for a Hilbert space represent measurements that can be performed upon a system having that Hilbert space.
 Each vector in a basis represents a possible outcome of that measurement.
 Suppose that a hidden variable $\lambda$ exists, so that knowing the value of $\lambda$ would imply certainty about the outcome of any measurement.
-Given a value of $\lambda$, each measurement outcome — that is, each vector in the Hilbert space — is either impossible or guaranteed.
+Given a value of $\lambda$, each measurement outcome – that is, each vector in the Hilbert space – is either impossible or guaranteed.
 A Kochen–Specker configuration is a finite set of vectors made of multiple interlocking bases, with the property that a vector in it will always be impossible when considered as belonging to one basis and guaranteed when taken as belonging to another.
 In other words, a Kochen–Specker configuration is an "uncolorable set" that demonstrates the inconsistency of assuming a hidden variable $\lambda$ can be controlling the measurement outcomes.